nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Editing a concert : `editc`

-Edits an existing concert in the Concert address book.
+Edits an existing concert in the Concert Phone book.

 Format: `editc INDEX [n/NAME] [a/ADDRESS] [d/DATE]`